Connect with others who understand.

 4. Myeloma Treatments

-Chemotherapy kills both healthy cells and cancer cells, causing the body to expend extra energy to repair the healthy ones.
-Chemotherapy side effects, such as insomnia, mood changes, muscle wasting, nausea, and vomiting, may also contribute to fatigue.
+Chemotherapy kills both healthy cells and cancer cells, making the body use extra energy to repair the healthy ones.
+Side effects from chemotherapy, such as insomnia, mood changes, muscle wasting, nausea, and vomiting, may also contribute to fatigue.

-Corticosteroids included in many multiple myeloma treatment regimens, such as dexamethasone, can also cause fatigue.
+Corticosteroids, included in many multiple myeloma treatment regimens, such as dexamethasone, can also cause fatigue.
 Initially, people treated with steroids feel newly energetic and can even experience sleeplessness.
-However, this tends to be followed by a “crash,” and the resulting fatigue may persist for several days.
+However, long-term use of steroids can lead to fatigue and muscle weakness.

 Radiation therapy is also known to cause fatigue, which can worsen over time.
 According to the International Myeloma Foundation, as many as 80 percent of people undergoing radiation therapy experience fatigue throughout their treatment, and up to 30 percent report it at their follow-up visits with doctors.
-Generally, fatigue lasts up to four weeks after treatment, but it sometimes persists for as long as three months.
+Fatigue usually lasts up to four weeks after treatment, but it sometimes continues for as long as three months.
 Radiation can also affect the thyroid gland, causing hypothyroidism, which slows metabolism.

 5. Medications for Other Conditions

-People already taking drugs for other medical reasons may experience fatigue when being treated for multiple myeloma.
-This may be due to the medicines themselves or to the combination of the old drugs with the new.
-It’s very important to make sure all your health care providers are aware of every medication you take for every condition.
+People taking drugs for other medical reasons may experience fatigue when being treated for multiple myeloma.
+This may be from the medicines themselves or due to combinations of new treatments and other drugs.
+Make sure all your healthcare providers and oncology team are aware of every medication you take for every condition.
 This includes over-the-counter medications, like sleep aids and antihistamines, and nutritional supplements.

-• Antidepressants, which can affect hormones and neurotransmitters (brain chemicals)
+• Antidepressants — Affect hormones and neurotransmitters (brain chemicals)

-• Benzodiazepines, which can suppress activity in the central nervous system
+• Benzodiazepines — Slow down activity in the central nervous system

-• High blood pressure medications, which can affect the heart and central nervous system
+• High blood pressure medications — Impact the heart and nervous system

-• Proton pump inhibitors, which can lead to low levels of magnesium in the blood
+• Proton pump inhibitors — Lower magnesium levels in the blood

-• Statins for high cholesterol, which can stop muscle growth
+• Statins (used for high cholesterol) — May weaken muscles and slow muscle growth

 1. Practice Self-Compassion

-Half of people living with myeloma experience fatigue, and that proportion rises to nearly 100 percent in people receiving advanced treatment.
-MyMyelomaTeam members encourage one another to have compassion for themselves during these times.
+Most people with myeloma experience fatigue at some point in the course of their disease or treatment.
+MyMyelomaTeam members often encourage each other to have compassion for themselves during these times.
 “Take it easy and don’t overdo it.
 Your body is telling you to relax!” one member said.
-Another member agreed, “I would do too much and then pay for it for a couple of days.”
+Another member agreed: “I would do too much and then pay for it for a couple of days.”

 Fatigue and mood are closely intertwined.
-Research shows that those experiencing mental health problems while living with myeloma have a greater chance of experiencing fatigue.
-Taking care of all facets of your health is essential while living with a chronic condition like multiple myeloma.
+Research shows that mental health problems, such as anxiety and depression, can make fatigue worse.
+Taking care of all facets of your health is essential while living with a long-term condition like multiple myeloma.
+If you need help managing emotional distress, you can ask your doctor about seeing a mental health counselor.

 2. Prioritize the Most Important Activities